to the University of North Florida's ASL/English Interpreting Undergraduate Program.

 Petersburg College.
 Students transferring from institutions outside of

-The program delivery changed to a distance-friendly model in Fall 2013.
+The program delivery of the A.S. to B.S.
+General Practice changed to a distance-friendly model in Fall 2013.
 This

 model allows students who do not reside in Jacksonville (along with those who